railsadminteam/rails_admin/README.md

 ----
 If you have a question, you can ask the [official RailsAdmin mailing list](http://groups.google.com/group/rails_admin) or ping sferik on IRC in [#railsadmin on irc.freenode.net](http://webchat.freenode.net/?channels=railsadmin).
-Please don't use the issue tracker, which is for issues only.
+Please don't use the issue tracker, which is for *issues* only.

 Check if the build is green here: http://ci.railsadmin.org/job/RailsAdmin/

-If you have good reasons to think you found a *rails_admin* bug, submit a ticket providing link to gists with:
+If you have good reasons to think you found a *rails_admin* bug, submit a ticket (read the very end of this readme first)

-1. used rails_admin commit (in your Gemfile.lock)
-2. obtained stacktrace
-3. your initializers/rails_admin.rb
-4. models declarations that matter
-5. and anything else you find relevant

 API Update Note
 ---------------

+Important notice about `BelongsToAssociation`:
+In the DSL, they now must be referenced by the association name, not the child_key.
+Considering:

+    # `user_id: integer` (DB)
+    belongs_to :user # (ActiveRecord)

+Instead of:

+    field :user_id

+You will use:

+      :user

+`field :user_id` now references the column (automatically hidden), which type is `Integer`, not the `BelongToAssociation`.

-The model configuration `dropdown` has been deprecated in favor of navigation_label.
+The model configuration `dropdown` has been deprecated in favor of `navigation_label`.
 API unchanged.

 The field configuration method `show_partial` has been removed in favor of